 “These are your traveling clothes.
 Keep them on, and you’ll be safe.
 Jesus looked at me and smiled.
 He kissed me head, hugged me, and said, “You are ready to step through the new door.”

 In July of that year, my family contracted covid, but despite being very sick, God took me into vision beyond any I had experienced before.
-(Please see the Appendix section of the book.)
+(Please see “I’m Not Done Yet” in the Appendix section of the book.)

 Shortly, after recovering from covid, I again saw a clear image of standing before Jesus in a heavenly place.
 Jesus asked me to hold my arm out.
 He then tattooed a triangle with a line going into it to far inside angle.
 When He finished, I stared at my arm, in wonder of what it meant.